jenskeiner/lintr/docs/project_plan.md

    - Include clear next steps for users after initialization
    - Handle file paths safely using pathlib
    - Give helpful error messages for common issues like existing files
+3. When implementing configuration handling:
+   - Use Pydantic's `BaseSettings` for configuration that can come from multiple sources (env vars, files)
+   - Ensure configuration file templates exactly match the Pydantic model structure
+   - Provide clear error messages that guide users to fix configuration issues
+   - Support both file-based and environment variable configuration for sensitive values like tokens

 ### GitHub API Interaction
 1. When writing rules that interact with the GitHub API: